 The next step is adding all of the flavor bombs.
-Add ancho chili sauce, tomato paste, beef broth, and all of the spices (onion powder, garlic powder, chili powder, cinnamon, smoked paprika, allspice, clove, coriander), and 3 bay leaves.
+Add adobo sauce, tomato paste, beef broth, and all of the spices (onion powder, garlic powder, chili powder, cinnamon, smoked paprika, allspice, clove, coriander), and 3 bay leaves.

 Bring to a boil and then simmer the chili for 20 minutes.
 In the last 5 minutes, add balsamic vinegar.

 Although the list of ingredients is long, the process could not be any easier.
 And the results are SO TASTY!

 Yes!
 Ground turkey is definitely a good swap if you are looking to lighten the chili.